One of the first questions that many people ask, when thinking of going on a safari for the first time, is "Is it safe?"

 When you are with a trained guide, either in a private game reserve or on a guided safari trip, you have absolutely nothing to worry about.
 Your guide is trained to understand the animal's behaviour, and a good guide will not put his guests in any threatening situation.

-The animals are also fully accustomed to the sight and sound of a Land Rover.
+The animals are also fully accustomed to the sight and sound of a 4x4 safari vehicle.
 Indeed, many of the animals have been born in the National Parks or private game reserves, and have grown up knowing that this large, smelly machine is nothing to fear.

 Your guide will ask you not to stand up at any time during your game drive.
 This is because any sudden movement, or a change in the familiar outline that they recognise, may cause the animal to startle and run off, or become defensive.
 This could provoke an attack - but purely as a defence mechanism, nothing more.
 It is also worth bearing in mind that the overpowering smell of the petrol and oil also drowns out any human scent.